wofsauge/IsaacDocs/docs/EntityPlayer.md

 ### Add·Wisp () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### [EntityFamiliar](../EntityFamiliar) AddWisp ( [CollectibleType](../enums/CollectibleType) Collectible, [Vector](../Vector) Position, boolean AdjustOrbitLayer = false, boolean DontUpdate = false ) {: .copyable aria-label='Functions' }
+The type of Wisp can be defined with the Collectible.
+If the ID is not corresponding to an active item with a special wisp, it will default to the regular blue wisp.

 ___
 ### Animate·Appear () {: aria-label='Functions' }